Don’t Forget This Important Estate Planning Step For Your Heirs

 Documenting social media passwords and log-in information.
 Don't leave your heirs in the dark!
 Now's the time to document those important numbers.
 This easy estate planning step will help after your death #TexasHomesteader

-In some cases such as my Texas Homesteader facebook page there will be ‘business pages’ to take into consideration too.
+In some cases such as my Texas Homesteader Facebook page there will be ‘business pages’ to take into consideration too.
 It’s all listed here in one place.

 ~ Email Accounts

 And what about all those email accounts?
-Nowadays with email addresses being so easy to obtain, you may have several different email accounts for different purposes.
+Nowadays with email addresses being easy to obtain, you may have several different email accounts for different purposes.

 One email account might be only for family members and very close friends.
 The email address book in this account could be very helpful for sending out notices to loved ones of someone’s passing.